 Micropolitan communities are defined as mid-sized rural communities.
 They are in non-metro places with populations from 2,500-50,000 people.
 Micropolitan communities are home to about 61% of rural residents, and 10% of the overall population.
 These communities provide a source of work, health care, and shopping for rural people.

 There are 15 micropolitan communities in the state of Iowa.
 Many University of Iowa Prevention Research Center for Rural Health (PRC-RH) projects focus on these communities because they are unique places with different needs for interventions that make health better for many rural people.
-Two PRC-RH programs working toward better health of micropolitan residents are Active Iowa and the Healthy Coping projects.
+The PRC-RH is working toward better health of micropolitan residents through the Active Iowa project.

 Americans living in rural communities experience health challenges, and people living in micropolitan communities have unique health needs.
 People in rural America often have higher rates of poverty, less access to health care, and are less likely to have health insurance.
 These factors can lead to poor health, including: